ali96343/unbundler/README.md

 5 cd to ngx/static/tte  && unbun

-The script takes a long time, 1 to 7 min.
+The script takes a long time, 1min to 7min.

 please wait

 firefox localhost:8000/ngx

 --------------------------------------------------------

-unbun - is a search-replace program.

 some advice - disable map-file generation before running the script